coopernurse/barrister/README.md

 A few items of note:

 * `client.start_batch()` creates the `barrister.Batch` object
-* You can make calls against the `batch` object as if it were the client.
+* Make calls against the `batch` object as if it were the client.
-  It has the same proxy interface classes hung off it.
-* **But** none of the calls you make will return anything, since we haven't sent the request yet
+  It has the same proxy interface classes hung off it, but note that none of the calls you make will return anything, since we haven't sent the request to the server yet.
 * `batch.send()` makes the call to the server and returns a `barrister.BatchResult`
-* You have to call `result.get(offset)` to fetch each result
+* Call `result.get(offset)` to fetch each result
-  * If the individual result contains an error, a `RpcException` will be thrown on that `get()` call
-  * That allows you to trap each error individually if desired
+  * If the individual result contains an error, a `RpcException` will be thrown on that `get()` call, which allows you to trap each error individually if desired
 * The order of elements in the `result` object will match the order of your requests

 ## More information